johnkhalil7/WeatherApp/README.md

 Upon pressing the 7 day button, it will return a scrollable textView containing the info for the full week

 Note: The api request is hard-coded for the latitude and longitude corresponding to Detroit, MI

+Note: If you wish to run this app, please add your own api key in MainActivity!